 We also encourage your spiritual development.
 Campus Ministries is devoted to helping each student flourish and thrive in a spiritually nurturing environment.

-At the Career Development Center, Hope students learn that rare combination of career preparedness, professionalism and deep values that gives our graduates a solid reputation among employers and graduate programs.
+At the Boerigter Center for Calling and Career, Hope students learn that rare combination of career preparedness, professionalism and deep values that gives our graduates a solid reputation among employers and graduate programs.
 We’ll assist you with every aspect of your career preparation, including:

 - Exploring majors and careers